dlizcano/dlizcano.github.io/_posts/2025-10-10-Soundlevel-data-from-BirdNET-GO.md

 I use [WinSCP](https://winscp.net/) to make the file trasnsfer from and to my home server.

 ![BirdNET-GO_Audio_setting](/images/birdnetgo/window_WinSCP.PNG)

+Of course BirdNET-GO is still a work on progress and its down side is that if you use an older, or diferent browser to Chrome, the visualization can freeze.

 <p>
 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="http://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.